Vbabino/hackathon-caixabank-backend-py-bankingapp/README.md

 For both buying and selling, it is necessary to carry out the necessary operations so that the assets obtained with the amount invested are kept in the account.

-- **Buy Assets**: Implement functionality to allow users to buy assets (e.g., stocks) by specifying the asset symbol, the amount to invest, and the user's PIN.
+- **Buy Assets**: Implement functionality to allow users to buy assets (e.g., sto cks) by specifying the asset symbol, the amount to invest, and the user's PIN.
     Request body:
     ```json
     {